Cruise ship docked at Cairns port with Trinity Inlet and rainforest-clad mountains in the background

 Kuranda Railway + Skyrail~7 hoursRainforest, scenic transport, markets, wildlife~8 hours

-Daintree & Cape Trib~9 hoursAncient rainforest, Indigenous culture, wildlife~10–11 hours
+Daintree & Cape Trib~9 hoursAncient rainforest, Eastern Kuku Yalanji culture, wildlife~10–11 hours

 Planning Your Day Ashore

 Cairns is tropical year-round.
 Dry season (May–October): warm, sunny, low humidity — ideal conditions.
-Wet season (November–April): hot, humid, with afternoon showers possible.
-Bring sun protection (hat, sunscreen, sunglasses), comfortable shoes, and a light rain layer.
+Wet season (November–April): hot, humid, with afternoon showers and occasional cyclonic weather.
+Bring sun protection (hat, reef-safe sunscreen, sunglasses), comfortable shoes, and a light rain layer.
 For reef trips: swimwear, towel, reef-safe sunscreen.
-Cash and card are both accepted.
+Cash and card are both widely accepted.

 If you don't have an excursion booked or prefer to explore independently, the city centre is right there.
 The Esplanade lagoon is about 10 minutes on foot.
 Rusty's Markets is a 5-minute walk.
-The Reef Fleet Terminal (for booking a reef trip directly) is adjacent to the Marlin Marina, just north of the cruise wharf.
+The Reef Fleet Terminal at Marlin Marina (for booking a reef trip directly) is adjacent to the cruise wharf.

 Frequently Asked Questions